 An ear infection

 is also called otitis media.
-Children are most likely to get ear infections when they are between 6 months and 3 years old.
-Ear infections are most common during the winter and early spring months, but can happen any time during the year.
+Ear infections can happen any time during the year.
+They are most common during the winter and spring months.
 Your child may have an ear infection more than once.

 - Ear pain or tugging, pulling, or rubbing of the ear